Credit Cards Travel Credit Cards

 Bottom line

-With so many great Chase rewards credit cards, there's often little reason to cancel one just because it no longer works for you.
-In fact, doing so could do damage to your hard-earned credit score.
+With so many great Chase rewards credit cards, there's often little reason to cancel one.
+Doing so could damage your hard-earned credit score.
 Instead, consider upgrading or downgrading to a different Chase credit card that is better suited to your needs.

 Great for Flexible Travel Rewards